 Where once apples and blackcurrants grew in abundance on our land in the heart of the Garden of England, vines are now forging a new identity for the region.

 Our sparkling wines are being made by the internationally renowned wine maker Emma Rice of Hattingley Valley.

-Our still wines are made by Defined Wine, a winery just south of Canterbury, which has already established a national reputation.
-Our 2019 Pinot Gris was widely acclaimed and sold out.
-We are delighted with the quality of our 2020 vintage.
+Our still wines are made by Defined Wine, a winery just south of Canterbury, which has established a national reputation.
+Our 2020 wines won 3 silver medals and a gold.
+Wines from our 2021 harvest have also now been released.